WAGO: Vulnerability in hardware switch circuit

 Summary

-A hardware design flaw in the Ethernet switch circuit affects WAGO Edge Controllers, Touch Panels TP600, and Compact Controllers CC100.
-The issue stems from an incorrect pull-up resistor at the reset input, causing premature activation and undefined operation of the switch.
-Proper operation requires a pull-down resistor configuration.
-Most affected devices can be remediated with firmware version 04.08.05 (FW30), though this firmware alone will not resolve the issue on older hardware revisions—both hardware and firmware updates are necessary.
-Two specific product variants (TP600 0762-4302/8000-0002 and TP600 0762-5204/8000-0001) do not have firmware fixes available and require hardware replacement.
+A hardware defect in the Ethernet switch circuit affects WAGO Edge Controllers, Touch Panels TP600, and Compact Controllers CC100.
+The vulnerability is caused by a PullUp resistor at the reset input that can lead to premature activation and undefined operation.
+Remediation requires upgrading to firmware version 04.08.05 or later on compatible hardware revisions.
+Two product models (TP600 0762-4302/8000-0002 and TP600 0762-5204/8000-0001) have no fix available and may require hardware replacement.

 What this means